 Nevertheless, with dozens of leading UK P2P sites now active in the market, knowing which platform to invest with can be challenging.
 For example, while some focus on real estate financing, others target the consumer loan space.

-In this article, I explore some of the best UK P2P lending sites of 2020.
+In this article, I explore some of the best UK P2P lending sites.
 I’ll unravel the good and bad points of each platform, subsequently allowing you to make an informed decision as to which site is right for you.

 UK P2P Lending Sites: The Current State of Play